googlefonts/colr-gradients-spec/colr-gradients-spec.md

 * The PaintColrLayers table supports defining a sequence of several layers.

+NOTE: The PaintColrGlyph table provides a means of incorporating the graph of one color glyph as a sub-graph in the definition of another color glyph.
+In this way, PaintColrGlyph provides an indirect means of introducing additional layers into a color glyph definition.
+See 5.7.11.1.7.3 for more details.

 While the PaintComposite table only combines two sub-graphs, other PaintComposite tables can be nested to provide additional layers.
 The primary purpose is to support compositing or blending other than simple alpha blending.